 Other Online Platforms & Expected Daily Activities

-Pupils also have access to several other online platforms which they can use to progress their learning.
-Tasks have been set for the following sites.
-These are free choice activities but pupils should aim to spend at least 30 minutes per day accessing such sites.
+Pupils also have access to several other online platforms which they can use to progress their learning:

 - School 360 (all pupils) (External URL)